Otakuprimchoco/Comp4511_group02/WeeklyMinutes/week02/Sat25.md

 	• If someone is lagging behind help/push them
 	• Make sure everything is organised and prepped for each meeting
 	• Take meeting notes and keep the meeting going
-    • Set up documentation and tasks
+    • Set up documentation and tasks for submission and records
 	• Make sure all tasks are up-to standards for the expectation of criteria and ourselves

 ### (GitLab Repository Lead (Development lead))
 #### Description:
 	• In-charge of confirming merge requests